 Cybersecurity is – to say the least – a hot-button subject.
-From accusations of Russian hacking in the US elections, high level data breaches affecting millions, such as Equifax, and astronomical increases in recorded cyberattacks all over the world, last year may have earned the title of annus horribilus in cybersecurity.
+From accusations of Russian hacking in the US elections, high-level data breaches affecting millions, such as Equifax, and astronomical increases in recorded cyberattacks all over the world, last year may have earned the title of annus horribilus in cybersecurity.
 Just take a look at this compiled list of significant cyberattacks in the past year to make your head spin.
 Yet with increased threats comes increased measures to combat them.
 Let’s take a snapshot look at the future world of cyber:

 The Rise and Rise of Ransomware

 Ransomware has taken center stage with a massive increase in attacks.
 According to recent statistics, 50% of organizations were hit with ransomware in the past year.
 Even more frightening, 77% of those companies attacked by ransomware were running up-to-date security protection.
 In the UK, cybercrime in business has increased by 63%.
-Whatever else may be in store for the next years, one thing is clear – there’s a need for new, innovative and ground-breaking approaches to cybersecurity.
+Whatever else may be in store for the next years, one thing is clear – there’s a need for new, innovative, and ground-breaking approaches to cybersecurity.

-In fact, many organizations are progressively focusing on strategies centred on threat detection and response rather than prevention, as they used to.
-Investing in effective Threat Lifecycle Management (TLM), for example, decreases your organization’s risk of experiencing a damaging cyber-incident or data breach.
+In fact, many organizations are progressively focusing on strategies centered on threat detection and response rather than prevention, as they used to.
+Investing in effective Threat Lifecycle Management (TLM), for example, decreases your organization’s risk of experiencing a damaging cyber incident or data breach.
 Internal and external threats will still exist, but faster detection and response capabilities reduce the likelihood of costly consequences.
 The positive outcome of TLM and other innovative approaches to cybersecurity are thoroughly explained in product review sites, in order to help you find the best cybersecurity products for your organization.

 Foreign Fears: More State-Sponsored Attacks

-High profile cases, such as the WannaCry malware attack (which, some say, could have been prevented), highlighted the real and present danger of state sponsored cyberattacks by foreign governments and entities.
+High profile cases, such as the WannaCry malware attack (which, some say, could have been prevented), highlighted the real and present danger of state-sponsored cyberattacks by foreign governments and entities.
 WannaCry, which affected over 300,000 computers in 150 countries, was recently blamed on North Korea by both the US and UK governments.
-The NotPetya attack, which occurred shortly after WannaCry, was actually believed to be a cover for a targeted cyberattack against Ukraine, having hit hard at Ukrainian utilities and infrastructure.
+The NotPetya attack, which occurred shortly after WannaCry, was actually believed to be a cover for a targeted cyberattack against Ukraine, has hit hard at Ukrainian utilities and infrastructure.
 The question is going to be: how can the average business or consumer protect themselves so as not to end up as collateral damage in the international intrigue of the cyber-arms race?

 New Players, New Partnerships, Big Money